binjr/binjr-adapter-demo/distribution/info/README.md

 A plugin for binjr that provides data sources for demonstration purposes.

+> This plugin requires *binjr* v3.0.0 or later.

 ## Trying it out
 1. Make sure [binjr](https://binjr.eu) is installed on your system (visit https://binjr.eu to get the latest release) and make a note of the folder it is installed in.
-2. Download the `binjr-adapter-demo-1.x.x.zip` archive.
+2. Download the `binjr-adapter-demo-3.x.x.zip` archive.
-3. Copy the `binjr-adapter-demo-1.x.x.jar` file contained in the zip file into the `plugins` folder of your [binjr](https://binjr.eu) installation.
+3. Copy the `binjr-adapter-demo-3.x.x.jar` file contained in the zip file into the `plugins` folder of your [binjr](https://binjr.eu) installation.
 4. Start [binjr](https://binjr.eu) (or restart it if it was runnning when you copied the plugin) and open the `demo.bjr` workspace contained in the zip (from the command menu, select `Workspaces > Open...`, or press Ctrl+O)